What is the infant microbiome?

 - Optimizing your baby’s brain development [1], [2]

-The infant microbiome teaches a newborn’s immune system how to develop.
+The infant microbiome helps to teach a newborn’s immune system how to develop.
 It teaches how to distinguish the “self” over the environment.

-Bacteria that make up the infant gut microbiome train the immune system for tolerance against unfriendly bacteria [2].
+Bacteria that make up the infant gut microbiome train the immune system for tolerance against bacteria that may cause problems or the host [2].

-If after birth, your baby is colonized with lower numbers of good bacteria and higher numbers of unfriendly bacteria, this can increase the risk of allergies or autoimmune diseases [6], [7]
+If your baby is colonized with an unhealthy balance of bacteria, this can increase the risk of allergies or autoimmune diseases [6], [7]

 When it comes to baby brain development, it’s important to consider the gut-brain axis.